FIWARE/tutorials.Media-Streams/README.md

 ## The teaching goal of this tutorial

-The goal of this tutorial is to provide you with a simple getting started guide on how to install and use the **Kurento** Media Server.
+The goal of this tutorial is to provide you with a simple getting started guide on how to install and use the **Kurento Media Server**.
 For this purpose a simple Node.js Express application will be discussed.
 The emphasis will be on how to integrate
 **Kurento** as a generic enabler within the FIWARE system and alter context.

 The intention here is not to teach users how manipulate media streams using Node.js - an alternative such as Java could